shayunak8/weski-client/README.md

 - Error handling and loading states
 - Form validation

+## Architecture

+The application is designed with a clean architecture that supports easy integration of additional API providers:

+- **Frontend**: React app communicates with a single backend API endpoint
+- **Backend**: Aggregates results from multiple hotel suppliers (handles multiple requests for larger rooms)
+- **Extensibility**: To add new providers, update the backend - no frontend changes needed
+- **Streaming**: Results are streamed in real-time as they arrive from different suppliers
+- **Separation of Concerns**: API layer is abstracted, making it easy to swap or extend providers

 ## Notes

 - The app uses streaming SSE to display results as they arrive from different suppliers
 - Results are automatically sorted by price (ascending)
 - The app handles duplicate hotels and displays them only once
 - All form fields are mandatory and validated before submission
+- The backend handles multiple API requests (for larger rooms) and aggregates results
+- The page starts blank - results only appear after a search is submitted